 3 hrs from Tokyo

 Located in the southwest corner of Niigata Prefecture, just to the north of Nagano City, towering Mt.
 Myōkō has four resorts on its slopes: Akakura Onsen, Akakura Kanko, Suginohara Onsen, and Ikenotaira Onsen.
-There are also resorts on nearby mountains that lie within Myōkō City, most notably Lotte Arai Resort.
+There are also resorts on nearby mountains that lie within Myōkō City, most notably Lotte Arai Resort and Seki Onsen.

 Compared to tourist-soaked Hakuba and Niseko, Myōkō is relatively undiscovered.
-Given the massive amounts of powder for which the area is famous, this shouldn’t last forever.
+Given the massive amounts of powder for which the area is famous (around 14 meters each year), this shouldn’t last forever.

-A one-day lift pass at Akakura Onsen — the biggest of the area’s resorts — is a relatively cheap ¥4,900.
+A 1-day lift pass at Akakura Onsen — the biggest of the area’s resorts — is relatively cheap ¥6,000.
+Or, you can opt for a joint Akakura Onsen and Akakura Kanko ticket for ¥8,000.
 There are lots of good value rental shops in Akakura Onsen village as well.

 7. Mount Fuji